 Saturday, November 26, 2011

 Double Arm Drives have been used to photograph the night sky for over 20 years.
 Originally designed by Dave Trott, based on the Haig or Scotch mount (otherwise known as a Barn Door Tracker), the Double Arm Drive is a camera platform used to track and capture images of celestial objects using long exposure times.
-The design is conventional and attempts to refine the tracking performance of the double arm drive.
+This design is conventional and attempts to refine the tracking performance of the double arm drive.
 Hence, the Tangent Error Minimized “Preloaded” (TEM) Tracker - this is a prototype.

 However, before proceeding this neat little design may be preferable for some readers.
 It is small and compact and can be driven using the Arduino electronics described later in this post, if desired.
 I really like what Gary Seronik has done with this design.